Duhallow Junior A Football Championship

 The Duhallow Junior A Football Championship is the top footballing competition in the Duhallow division in Cork.
 It was first run after the formation of the Duhallow division in 1933.
 The Championship includes a group stage, therefore every team has at least 2 matches.
 The winners and runner up of this competition go on to compete in the Cork Junior A Football Championship.

-Cullen are the title-holders after defeating Kanturk by 4-16 to 1-02 in the 2022 championship final played in Boherbue.
+Castlemagner are the title-holders, defeating Knocknagree by 2-11 to 0-07 in the 2024 championship final played in Lismire.

 Format

 Group stage

-The 6 teams are divided into two groups of three.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least two games.
+The 6 teams enter the group stage.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least five games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in each group qualify for the knockout stage.
+The top four teams in each group qualify for the knockout stage.

 Knockout stage

-Semi-finals: The two group winners and the two runners-up from the group stage contest this round.
+Semi-finals: The winners, runners-up, third-place and fourth-place from the group stage contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion and relegation

 At the end of the championship, the winning team enters the Cork Junior A Football Championship and by winning this, they will be promoted to the Cork Premier Junior Football Championship for the following season.
-There is no relegation to the Duhallow Junior B Football Championship.
+The bottom placed team from the group stage is relegated to the Duhallow Junior B Football Championship.

+Qualification for subsequent competitions

+At the end of the championship, the winning team qualify to the subsequent Cork Junior A Football Championship.

 Teams

-As of 2023, the teams include:
+As of 2025, the teams included: